-It’s essential that Architects continue to participate in the construction of the house, as they can provide information and provide an interpretation of the adaptation of the elements of the project to the budget/cost of a House, It’s only possible if there is open communication between the architect and the contractor.
-Here we will discuss in more detail ways that architects can save time and money before and during construction of the house, as well as best practices for communication, site visits, and problem-solving.
+Architects must continue to participate in the construction of the house, as they can provide information and provide an interpretation of the adaptation of the elements of the project to the budget/cost of a House; it’s only possible if there is open communication between the architect and the contractor.
+Here we will discuss in more detail ways that architects can save time and money before and during the construction of the house and best practices for communication, site visits, and problem-solving.

 Saving Money Before and During Construction Stage:

-One of the critical ways in which Architects can contribute to economic and efficient construction is to anticipate the construction phase and to consider the contractor’s perspective from the outset in the planning phase.
+One of the critical ways Architects can contribute to economic and efficient construction is to anticipate the construction phase and consider the contractor’s perspective from the planning phase’s outset.

 The architect knows what the contractor needs during the construction phase and helps keep the project within budget.
 Other proactive measures that can help Architects reduce construction costs during the design phase include building profitable construction projects and finding affordable building materials.
 The changes made during the design stage are much less expensive than the changes made during the construction stage.

-Therefore, it’s essential for Architects to note all options to reduce the cost of innovation.
+Therefore, Architects need to note all options to reduce the cost of innovation.

 Follow Top Communication Practice: RFIs:

-Open and transparent communication is crucial for the management of construction projects and, ultimately, the success of a construction project.
-Considering the prospects of the contractor, openness and active listening during communication, architects can articulate questions, concerns, and solutions more effectively and build better relationships.
+Open and transparent communication is crucial for the management of construction projects and, ultimately, a construction project’s success.
+Considering the contractor’s prospects, openness and active listening during communication, architects can articulate questions, concerns, and solutions more effectively and build better relationships.

-The RFI (Request for Information) is an essential element of communication in the management of home construction.
+The RFI (Request for Information) is an essential element of communication in home construction management.
 RFI is the best method to keep contact between architects and contractors organised and reliable.

 Visiting the Site during Construction Stage:

-It is essential that the architects visit the workplace during the construction phase.
-The best course of action that architects should follow during visits is observation rather than inspection.
+The architects must visit the workplace during the construction phase.
+The best course of action that architects should follow during visits is an observation rather than inspection.
 The architects observe the work progress of the contractor and communicate this to the client.